Academics (Summer 2014)

 Fitzgerald Scholars - http://www.usna.edu/Admissions/Notables/FitzScholars/index.htm

 In addition to furthering their education at schools across the country, students at the Naval Academy annually are in competition for several prestigious scholarships.
-Since Navy's first Rhodes Scholar, E. Van Meter ('28), a total of 46 Naval Academy graduates have received the Rhodes Scholarship, including 13 since 2001.
-Among Navy's most recent recipients is former baseball player Trevor Thompson ('05).
-Also, 24 grads have won George C. Marshall Scholarships, including 14 since 2000.
-A trio of recent graduates earned Bowman Scholarships to the Naval Postgraduate School.
+Since Navy's first Rhodes Scholar, E. Van Meter ('28), a total of 48 Naval Academy graduates have received the Rhodes Scholarship, including 2013 graduate Katie Whitcombe, a member of the women's track and field team, and 2005 graduate Trevor Thompson, a former baseball player.
+Also, 27 grads have won George C. Marshall Scholarships and a trio of recent graduates earned Bowman Scholarships to the Naval Postgraduate School.
 Lightweight rower Chris Medford ('11), heavyweight rower Mike Shea ('11) and rifle standout Kenan Wang ('11) were each honored as Bowman Scholars.